comrade-coop/apocryph/DOCUMENTATION.md

 - covers both open-source and closed-source parts of the system beign built
 - compliant with the latest enterprise-grade software architectures and technologies

-Apocryph is an multi-agent system framework:
+Apocryph is a framework:

-- has built-in library for builing agent-oriented software
+- has built-in library for builing multi-agent systems
 - supports both proactive and passive agents

-Apocryph is digital economy *(implementation in-progress)*:
+Apocryph is a economy *(implementation in-progress)*:

-- supports programmable economy model
+- supports fully programmable digital economy model
-- accomodates both human and AI
+- accomodates both humans and AI actors

-Apocryph is blockchain *(implementation in-progress)*:
+Apocryph is a blockchain *(implementation in-progress)*:

 - implements highly scalable DPoS BFT consensus
-- built around the principle of using inter-blockchain communication as fundamental bulding block
+- designed to be inter-blockchain communication ready

 ## How Apocryph works